polarlabs/osquery-rust/CONTRIBUTING.md

     extra/rustup 1.26.0-5 [installed]
         The Rust toolchain installer

-Check if rust toolchain is up-to-date, if not update it with `rustup`.
+Check if Rust toolchain is up-to-date, if not update it with `rustup`.

     $ cargo --version
     cargo 1.77.2 (e52e36006 2024-03-26)